harshsindhu0408/POS_APP_QEST/README.md

 # React & Tailwind CSS Starter Pack

+You can login with
+userId - harshsindhu0408
+pass - 123456

 This is a starter pack for creating React projects with Tailwind CSS configured.
 It uses React version **18.2** and Tailwind CSS version **3.2**.

 ## Usage